-Aurora part of The Private Clinic can offer you a team of the most experienced Consultant Plastic and Reconstructive Surgeons in the UK for our tummy tuck treatments including Mr. Davood Fallahdar, Mr Dario Rochira, Mr Miles Berry, Mr. Navid Jallali and Miss Sujatha Tadiparthi in London, Mr Kenneth Kok in Birmingham, Mr Maisam Faizal in Birmingham and Northampton, Mr Mobinulla Syed in Essex and Mr Prashant Govilkar in Bucks.
+Aurora part of The Private Clinic can offer you a team of the most experienced Consultant Plastic and Reconstructive Surgeons in the UK for our tummy tuck treatments including Mr William Van Niekerk, Mr Roberto Ucellini, Mr Dario Rochira, Mr Mobinulla Syed and Mr. Navid Jallali in London, Mr Kenneth Kok in Birmingham, Ms Lyndsey Highton and Mr Adel Fattah in Manchester, Mr Maisam Faizal in Buckinghamshire, Birmingham and Northampton and Mr Prashant Govilkar in Bucks.

 If you think you may be suitable for either a full or mini tummy tuck procedure then we would ask that you come and see one of our expert Plastic Surgeons for your no-obligation consultation.
 During this consultation your surgeon will discuss your desires from surgery, assess your tummy area and determine the best procedure for you.
 To book your consultation with one of our body specialists today please call 03339209135 and we can book you in with a surgeon near you.